Learning Multivariate Log-concave Distributions: Introduction

 We study the following fundamental question:

-Despite significant amount of work on log-concave density estimation, our understanding of this fundamental question for general dimension $d$ remains surprisingly poor.
-The only prior work that addresses the $d>1$ case in the finite sample regime is~\cite{KimSam14}.
-Specifically, Kim and Samworth~\cite{KimSam14} study this estimation problem with respect to the squared Hellinger distance and obtain the following results: \begin{itemize} \item[(1)] an information-theoretic sample complexity lower bound of $\Omega_d \left( (1/\eps)^{(d+1)/2} \right)$ for any $d \in \Z_+$, and \item[(2)] a sample complexity upper bound that is tight (up to logarithmic factors) for $d \leq 3$. \end{itemize} In particular, prior to our work, no sample complexity upper bound was known for $d>3$.
+Despite significant amount of work on log-concave density estimation, our understanding of this question even for constant dimension $d$ remains surprisingly poor.
+The only prior work that addresses the $d>1$ case in the finite sample regime is~\cite{KimSam16}.
+Specifically,~\cite{KimSam16} study this estimation problem with respect to the squared Hellinger distance and obtain the following results: \begin{itemize} \item[(1)] an information-theoretic sample complexity lower bound of $\Omega_d \left( (1/\eps)^{(d+1)/2} \right)$ for any $d \in \Z_+$, and \item[(2)] a sample complexity upper bound that is tight (up to logarithmic factors) for $d \leq 3$. \end{itemize} {\em Specifically, prior to our work, no finite sample complexity upper bound was known even for $d=4$.}

-In this paper, we obtain a sample complexity upper bound of $O_d \left( (1/\eps)^{(d+5)/2} \right)$, for any $d \in \Z_+$, under the total variation distance.
+In this paper, we obtain a sample complexity upper bound of $\tilde{O}_d \left( (1/\eps)^{(d+5)/2} \right)$, for any $d \in \Z_+$, under the total variation distance.
 By using the known relation between the total variation and squared Hellinger distances, our sample complexity upper bound immediately implies the same upper bound under the squared Hellinger distance.
-Moreover, the aforementioned lower bound of~\cite{KimSam14} also directly applies to the total variation distance.
+Moreover, the aforementioned lower bound of~\cite{KimSam16} also directly applies to the total variation distance.
 Hence, our upper bound is tight up to an $\tilde{O}_d (\eps^{-2})$ multiplicative factor.

 To formally state our results, we will need some terminology.